 accurately determine which

 A-name (old method)

-individually and then makes
+files individually and

-to group those identifications.
+attempts to group those vulnerabilities together.

 For further help with remediation, please see our Getting Started with IQ Server Remediation guide and video series.